bmatsuo/lark/docs/lua.md

 The task run when no name is given on the command line.

+###lark.environ()

+Return a table containing a copy of all environment variables for the process.
+The table may be altered and passed to future calls to `lark.exec{}`.

 ###lark.exec{command, ..., [ignore=bool]}

 Execute the named command with any arguments given.

+- **dir** -- The directory from which to execute the command.

 - **ignore** -- Do not terminate the task if the command exits with an error.

 ###lark.start{command, ..., [ignore=bool], [group=obj]}

 Execute a command asynchronously and return its execution group.

+- **dir** -- The directory from which to execute the command.

 - **ignore** -- Do not terminate the task if the command exits with an error.